filakhtov/gentoo-use-docs/sys-fs/e2fsprogs.md

 Pass the `--with-pthread` option to the configure script.
 Use the `libpthread` library to enable support for using multiple thread in various tools, e.g. allow reading bitmap blocks in parallel and speed up `dumpe2fs`, `e2fsck` and `debugfs` tools for very large file systems.

 This flag can be safely disabled.

+### tools
+Pass the `--enable-e2initrd-helper` option to the configure script.
+Build and install extfs tools, such as `mke2fs`, `e2fsck`, `tune2fs`, `e2label`, `dumpe2fs` and all others.

+This flag should normally be disabled, otherwise tools to create or manage ext2, ext3 or ext4 filesystems won't be available.